HangGaoNUDT/HazardousWindDetection/README.md

 Please note that the entire dataset used for the training and test  are available from the corresponding author upon reasonable request.

+The "ClustrNN" folder contains the procedures of data import, model establish, and results display.
+The "Data" folder listed some examples of the dataset.
+The wind records used for  training and test   are available from the corresponding author upon reasonable request.

 ## Requirements
 matplotlib==2.2.2